pieterlexis/pdns/pdns/recursordist/docs/security-advisories/powerdns-advisory-2017-06.rst

    credentials
 -  Risk of system compromise: No
 -  Solution: Upgrade to a non-affected version
+-  Workaround: Disable the ability to alter the configuration via the API by setting `api-config-dir` to an empty value (default), or set the API read-only via the `api-readonly` setting.

 An issue has been found in the API of PowerDNS Recursor during a source code audit by Nixu.
-The API allows an authorized user to update the Recursor's ACL by adding and removing netmasks, and to configure forward zones.
+When `api-config-dir` is set to a non-empty value, which is not the case by default, the API allows an authorized user to update the Recursor's ACL by adding and removing netmasks, and to configure forward zones.
 It was discovered that the new netmask and IP addresses of forwarded zones were not sufficiently validated, allowing an authenticated user to inject new configuration directives into the